SymfonyCasts/api-platform3/sfcasts/ep1/embedded-write.md

 ## New vs Existing Objects in Embedded Data

-Watch: "Execute" again.
-It works!
-Well, *almost*.
+Watch: fire it up again.
+It works... almost.
 We et a 500 error:

 > A new entity was found through the relationship `DragonTreasure.owner`, but was
 > not configured to `cascade` persist.